 I like watching customers' faces when they're holding an amazing drink.
 They slowly start to smile, often in surprise at what's ended up in their drink: their drink might have been made with chicken skin, smoked lamb, blue cheese, or fermented fish.
-The drink might be clear or have a completely different color to what they'd expect.
+The drink might be clear or have a completely different colour to what they'd expect.
 We have one drink on the menu that's made with Gosling's Black Seal (a very dark rum), absinthe, mango and passionfruit juice.
-Freshly made, it looks like spinach diarrhea—you'd never want to drink it.
+Freshly made, it looks like spinach diarrhoea—you'd never want to drink it.
 Once it's been clarified, though, it turns into this beautiful dark emerald green and looks so much better!

 With all the knowledge you have, are you able to enjoy other bars?

 It's difficult.
 There are a few people whose cocktails I'll happily drink.
 Out of curiosity alone, I will always drink whatever Arnd (Arnd Henning Heissen, Bar Manager at the Ritz-Carlton's Fragrances and The Curtain Club) puts in front of me.
 Same goes for Berlin's Schwarze Traube bar.
-I think that a good bartender needs to know flavors, have a creative approach to combining them, and needs to think outside the box.
+I think that a good bartender needs to know flavours, have a creative approach to combining them, and needs to think outside the box.
 Open the refrigerator or take a look at the vegetable garden instead of staring at your back bar.
 I make a liqueur out of vegetables that I grow on-site.
 That goes far beyond "simply" local.
 It's cultivated, processed, consumed, and peed out all under the same roof!

 Do you have a project that simply won't work?

-Clear milk that doesn't sacrifice its flavor.
+Clear milk that doesn't sacrifice its flavour.
 But that cannot work.
 I've clarified coffee, which means I can make a completely white White Russian.
 I'd also like to make a KGB (or, now, a FSB), a translucent White Russian.
 But it won't work because when you remove the egg white from the milk, you're left with a greenish liquid.
-That's whey and no longer tastes like milk, because milk needs fat and protein and they have color.
+That's whey and no longer tastes like milk, because milk needs fat and protein and they have colour.